gnosis/ido-ux/src/docs/files/devguide07.md

 #### Who is responsible for Gnosis Auction?

 Anyone can utilise Gnosis Auction to conduct a token auction subject to the laws applicable to them.
-Gnosis Ltd, GnosisDAO or any affiliated entity ("Gnosis") has no involvement with the auctioneer(s) or the auctions, which are independently organised by the auctioneer(s).
+Gnosis Ltd, GnosisDAO or any affiliated entity ("Gnosis") has no involvement with the auctioneer(s) or the auctions, which are independently organized by the auctioneer(s).
 Gnosis is only involved in developing the smart contracts that make the dapp run.

+#### Can I subscribe to get a notification for new auctions?

+The [gnosis-auction](https://twitter.com/GnosisAuction) twitter account will tweet automatically about new auctions.